...

 Article 10 guarantees women’s right to education on an equal basis with men.
 This ensures girls have the same opportunities as boys to pursue education at all levels, from primary school to university.
 It removes barriers that might have previously prevented women from achieving their full educational potential.

 Article 11 focuses on ensuring women’s equal rights in the workplace.
 It guarantees equal opportunities and treatment compared to men, including equal pay for equal work, job security, and maternity leave.
-This article dismantles discrimination and promotes a work environment where women’s skills and contributions are valued.
+This article dismantles discrimination and promotes a workplace where women’s skills and contributions are valued.

 Article 12 emphasizes women’s right to access quality healthcare services under the same conditions as men.
 This includes access to reproductive health services and prioritizes women’s health needs.
 The article calls for a healthcare system that treats women’s well-being as a critical aspect of their overall well-being.